-In a prospective, multicenter study (Siegel et al., 2018, included in the 2012 ECRI report) on subjects with OAB and treated with SNM, five-year follow-up results were evaluated.
+In a prospective, multicenter study (Siegel et al., 2018, included in the 2012 ECRI report, and the 2022 systematic review by Tilborghs and Wachter) on subjects with OAB and treated with SNM, five-year follow-up results were evaluated.
 The authors assessed the therapeutic success rates, QoL, and safety of SNM after five years of having InterStim implantation.
 The prospective, multicenter study resulted in 340 individuals completing the test stimulation and 272 implanted.
 The study's outcome showed a five-year success rate of 67% utilizing modified completer analysis and 82% using completers analysis.
-Participants with UUI and urinary frequency showed a mean reduction from baseline of 2.0 \pm 2.2 leaks per day and 5.4 \pm 4.3 voids per day, respectively.
-All ICIQ-OABgol measures demonstrated improvement in QoL (p<0.0001), AEs consisted of a change in stimulation (22%), site pain (15%), and therapeutic product ineffectiveness (13%).
+Participants with UUI and urinary frequency showed a mean reduction from baseline of 2.0 ± 2.2 leaks per day and 5.4 ± 4.3 voids per day, respectively.
+All ICIQ-OABgol measures demonstrated improvement in QoL (p < 0.0001), AEs consisted of a change in stimulation (22%), site pain (15%), and therapeutic product ineffectiveness (13%).
 The authors concluded that SNM has an acceptable safety profile through five years, sustained efficacy, and QoL improvements for individuals with OAB.
-In Siegel et al. (2016)'s three-year follow-up of the same prospective, multicenter study on SNM treatment for individuals with OAB, the authors also concluded that at 36 months, the data demonstrated sustained safety, efficacy, and improved QoL.
+In Siegel et al.'s (2016)'s three-year follow-up of the same prospective, multicenter study on SNM treatment for individuals with OAB, the authors also concluded that at 36 months, the data demonstrated sustained safety, efficacy, and improved QoL (Included in the 2018 systematic review by Tutolo et al.).
 Siegel et al. (2015) similarly conducted a prospective, randomized, multicenter study evaluating SNM with InterStim therapy compared to standard medical therapy (SMT) at a six-month follow-up in subjects with mild symptoms of OAB.
 Before and during baseline data collection, enrolled subjects discontinued OAB medications.
-Individuals included in the study had symptoms of OAB, including UUI (\geq 2 leaks/72 hr.) and/or urinary frequency \geq eight voids/day), failed at least one anticholinergic medication, and had at least one drug not yet tried.
-Individuals were randomized 1:1 into two groups; 70 to SNM and 77 to SMT.
+Individuals included in the study had symptoms of OAB, including UUI (≥ 2 leaks/72 hr.) and/or urinary frequency ≥ eight voids/day), failed at least one anticholinergic medication, and had at least one drug not yet tried.
+Individuals were randomized 1:1 into two groups: 70 to SNM and 77 to SMT.
 The primary outcome of OAB therapeutic success was measured using voiding diaries collected at the six-month visit.
-Individuals with both UI and urinary frequency had to display a ≥50% improvement in average leaks/day or voids/day from baseline or return to regular voiding frequency (<8 voids/day) to be considered a success.
+Individuals with both UI and urinary frequency had to display a ≥ 50% improvement in average leaks/day or voids/day from baseline or return to regular voiding frequency (< 8 voids/day) to be considered a success.
 The primary intent-to-treat analysis showed that OAB therapeutic success was significantly more in the SNM group (61%) than in the SMT group (42%).
 In the as-treated analysis, OAB therapeutic success was 76% for SNM and 49% for SMT.
 The group receiving SNM showed significant improvements in QoL versus the group receiving SMT, and 86% of SNM subjects reported improved or greatly improved urinary symptom interference scores at six months, compared to 44% for SMT subjects.
 The device-related AE rate was 30.5%, and the medication-related AE rate was 27.3%.
-The authors concluded that the study demonstrated superior objective and subjective success of SNM compared to SMT, indicating SNM is a safe and effective treatment for individuals suffering from mild to moderate symptoms of OAB.
+The authors concluded that the study demonstrated superior objective and subjective success of SNM compared to SMT, indicating SNM is a safe and effective treatment for individuals suffering from mild to moderate symptoms of OAB (Siegel et al., 2015 is included in the 2022 Liu systematic review and meta-analysis, and the 2018 systematic review by Tutolo et al...).